nglthu/English_5_1_24/CPU.md

 | How a CPU can work | <img src='img/CPU_work.png'>     |  <img src='img/CPU_calculation.png'> |

 Step 1.
-Ram: Random access memory (RAM) is a type of computer memory that stores data and instructions for the central processing unit (CPU).
+Ram fetches information from HardDisk of the Computer Random access memory (RAM) is a type of computer memory that stores data and instructions for the central processing unit (CPU).
 RAM is often called a computer's main memory.

++ RAM fetches Information from Hard Disk of Computer

++ Information in RAM is Address and Value.

++ Value in RAM are Instructions, numbers, and letters by 0s and 1s bits patterns.

++ RAM overwrite data each time

 + Data in RAM lost when power is off

-+ RAM overwrite data each time

-+ Value in RAM are Instructions, numbers, and letters by 0s and 1s bits patterns.

    How a CPU can work
 <img src='img/howCPUcanwork.png'>

 Step 2.
-Control Unit : Directs operations.
+Control Unit Directs operations.
 It instructs the memory, Logic unit, and both output and input devices of the computer on how to respond to the program’s instructions.

 <img src='img/controlunit.png'>